ansible-network/network.healthchecks/README.md

 ansible-galaxy collection install network.bgp
 ```

-## Use Cases
+## Roles

-`CPU Status`:
-- Check CPU utilization to identify excessive resource consumption that may lead to performance degradation.

-`Memory Status`:
-- Track memory usage to detect leaks or abnormal consumption that could impact system stability.
-Ensure optimal memory allocation for smooth network operations.
+The collection includes the following roles for network device health monitoring:

+### CPU Health Check
+The `network.healthchecks.cpu` role monitors CPU usage on network devices to detect excessive CPU consumption and ensure device stability.

+For detailed documentation, features, and examples, see the [CPU Health Check README](roles/cpu/README.md).

+### Memory Health Check
+The `network.healthchecks.memory` role monitors memory usage on network devices to detect excessive memory consumption and ensure device stability.

+For detailed documentation, features, and examples, see the [Memory Health Check README](roles/memory/README.md).

+### Uptime Health Check
+The `network.healthchecks.uptime` role monitors system uptime on network devices to detect system stability and identify devices that may need maintenance.

+For detailed documentation, features, and examples, see the [Uptime Health Check README](roles/uptime/README.md).

+### Environment Health Check
-`Environment Status`: Check environmental factors like temperature and power supply to prevent hardware failures.
-Detect deviations from normal conditions.
+The `network.healthchecks.environment` role monitors environmental factors like temperature and power supply to prevent hardware failures.

+For detailed documentation, features, and examples, see the [Environment Health Check README](roles/environment/README.md).

+### Filesystem Health Check
-`File System Status`: Ensure sufficient disk space and check for file system errors that may affect operations.
-This helps to prevent storage-related failures by monitoring file system health.
+The `network.healthchecks.filesystem` role ensures sufficient disk space and checks for file system errors that may affect operations.

-`Unexpected Crash Files`: This enables users to identify unexpected core dumps and crash logs that indicate system instability.
-Provide early detection of software or hardware failures for faster troubleshooting.

-`System Uptime`: This enables users to track system uptime to detect unexpected reboots or device restarts.

-`Interfaces Status`: This enables users to run health checks on network interfaces
+For detailed documentation, features, and examples, see the [Filesystem Health Check README](roles/filesystem/README.md).

 ## Testing